Run by Bangor Business School

 Creative understanding of concepts and analytical techniques.

-Understand the nature of risk and return in finance.
+Understand the nature and implications of risk and return in corporate finance.

 Apply techniques for financial valuation and rules for capital investment.